-A flowchart is a visual representation of a process in which each step in the process is represented by a different shape and contains a short description of the process step.
+A flowchart diagram is a visual representation of a process in which each step in the process is represented by a different shape and contains a short description of the process step.
 The Blazor Diagram library offers various feature sets to build flowcharts with ease.

 The Blazor Diagram library provides the shapes required to build a flowchart diagram as ready-made objects, making it is easy to add them in a diagram surface in a single call.

 Arrows or connectors represent the relationship or direction of flow between two flowchart shapes.

 Straight, orthogonal, and curved connector types are provided.
 You can choose any of these based on the relationship between the connected shapes.

 The Blazor Diagram library provides predefined arrowheads to illustrate flow direction in a flowchart diagram.
 You can also build your own custom arrowheads.

 Use interactive features to improve the editing experience of a flowchart diagram at runtime.
 You can easily edit a diagram with mouse, touchscreen, or keyboard interfaces.